clairey-zx81/json-model/SPEC.md

 - merge (`+`) operator has type `object`.
 - constraint with a target (`@`) are types as the target.

-Fixed point: in case of unresolved recursion, assume _top_.
+Fixed point: in case of unresolved recursion, do not bother and assume _top_, i.e. the type is unknown.

 ## Comments